newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-qualitative-interview.md

 ---
-title: "02 Conducting Discovery: Qualitative Interviews"
+title: "Conducting Discovery: Qualitative Interviews"
-order: 2
 ---

 Marketing Discovery: Qualitative Interviews uncover emotional insights from your audience that will be used to inform creative execution.